A look at the new Dailymotion redesign and branding for 2015.

-Over the past couple of weeks Dailymotion has been hinting as a new design, I first noticed signs of it when they placed that options panel on the left of the website to help drive more engagement.
+Over the past couple of weeks, Dailymotion has been hinting at a new design, I first noticed signs of it when they placed that options panel on the left of the website to help drive more engagement.

 I didn't find it very useful and aesthetically pleasing at all because it looked out of place.